Game design program vision

 - Level Design

-- Industry Standard Engines – Unity 3D and Unreal Engine
+- Using an Industry Standard Engine – Unreal Engine

 - Coding Fundamentals

-- Industry-standard tools – Adobe Suite, Google Suite, Maya, Github, JIRA, Slack, and others
+- Industry-standard tools – Adobe Suite, Google Suite, Github, JIRA, Slack, and others

 - Agile Development & Game Development Processes